gongouveia/Whisper-Synthetic-ASR-Dataset-Generator/README.md

 ## Dataset Management
 - **View Dataset**: Opens a new window to view the generated dataset.
 - **Delete Entry**: Deletes the last recorded entry from the dataset.

+## Exporting Dataset as Hugging Face Audio Dataset
+To export the final dataset as a Hugging Face audio dataset, use the Command-Line Interface (CLI) provided.

 ## Contributing
 Contributions to this project are welcome!
 If you'd like to contribute, please follow the standard GitHub workflow: